Resources for Collectors

-If you wish to acquire original prints by either Josef or Anni Albers, please contact the Alan Cristea Gallery in London.
-The Alan Cristea Gallery controls worldwide representation for this body of work.
+If you wish to acquire original prints by either Josef or Anni Albers, please contact the Cristea Roberts Gallery in London.
+The Cristea Roberts Gallery controls worldwide representation for this body of work.

 Additional work by both Josef and Anni Albers not coming directly from the Foundation is also available in other galleries and at auctions.